SUPPORT FOR COMMUNITY BASED LEARNING & PROJECT BASED LEARNING

 - Faculty stipends

-CCE staff can also assist with arranging transportation and other logistical support for course activities and field trips.
+CCE staff can also assist with arranging transportation and other logistical support for community- and project-based courses.

 TOOLS AND TECHNIQUES TO SUPPORT LEARNING BY DOING